IsaacCheng9/brewhouse-management/README.md

 All changes which are made in the `Process Monitoring` section are automatically saved, so data is not lost when the window or program is closed.

+The `Upload Sales Data` button will open a small dialog which provides a form for the user to input the details of their new sale.
+Once they click the `Upload New Sale` button, the form will be checked.
+If all of the fields have been filled in, the new sale will be added to the CSV file.

 ## Other Details

 ### Code Style